bishtanuj/python/Data Structure/README.md

 To structure the data many algorithms were proposed, which are known as **abstract data type.**

-## There are two types of data structures:
+## There are two types of data structures
 * Primitive Data Structure
 * Non-primitive Data Structure

 ### Primitive Data Structure
+These are primitive data types which can hold the single value.
+For example: int, char, float, double.

+### Non-primitive Data Structure
+These are further divided into two parts:
+&emsp; * Linear Data Strucutre
+&emsp; * Non - Linear Data Structure